lucabol/CSharpHaskell/Readme.md

 # Abstract
 Writing C# functional code has become easier with each new release of the language (i.e. nullable ref types, tuples, switch expr, ...).
 This document presents a review of the current status of *basic* functional features for C# 8.0.
-It focuses mostly on syntax and aims to achieve its goal mostly by the usage of code examples.
+It focuses mostly on syntax and aims to achieve its goal using code examples.
-It doesn't touches on more advanced arguments as Monad, Functors, etc ...
+It doesn't touches on more advanced topics as Monad, Functors, etc ...

-Haskell has been chosen as the 'comparison' language (and examples from [here](http://learnyouahaskell.com/).
+Haskell has been chosen as the 'comparison' language (using few examples from [here](http://learnyouahaskell.com/) and elsewhere).
 This is not intended as a statement of value of one language vs the other.
 The languages are profoundly  different in underlying philosophies.
 They both do much more than what is presented here (i.e. C# supports OO and imperative style, while Haskell goes much deeper in type system power etc...).

-I also present samples of usage of [language-ext](https://github.com/louthy/language-ext) to show what can be achieved by C# + a functional library.
+I also present samples of usage of [language-ext](https://github.com/louthy/language-ext) to show what can be achieved in C# using a functional library.

 ## Using a library of functions